Year 10

 Our Ethos

 At Hurstmere, we are a telling school and members of staff are only too willing to assist students in resolving any issues they have during their school day.
 Students can speak with their classroom teachers for issues that occur during lessons.
-During their 20 minute registration boys can also liaise with their form tutors and inform them of any issues they may have in the corridors, between lessons and to or from school.
-As teachers we can work with your son to get the best out of them, we ask that you support us in what we are trying to achieve and take an interest in what they are studying by assisting them in completing homework and resolving conflicts that may occur during the school year.
+During their 20-minute registration boys can also liaise with their form tutors and inform them of any issues they may have in the corridors, between lessons and to or from school.
+As teachers we can work with your son to get the best out of them, we ask that you support us in what we are trying to achieve.
+You can do this by taking an interest in what they are studying, assisting them in completing homework and resolving conflicts that may occur during the school year.

 Remember “if we don’t know about it, we can’t help you deal with it!”